CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-3.md

 var cartocss = '#table_name{text-face-name:'DejaVu Sans Book';}'
 {% endhighlight %}

 The syntax highlighting we use in Academy helps us tell the story: the _DejaVu Sans Book_ portion of the CartoCSS statement is interpreted as a series of variables (grey), not part of the string (green).
-You could fix it by writing it in either of the following ways instead:
+You could fix it by writing it the following way instead:

 {% highlight js %}
-var cartocss = '#table_name{text-face-name:"DejaVu Sans Book";}';
+var cartocss = "#table_name{text-face-name:'DejaVu Sans Book';}";

-// programmatically change the font var font = '"DejaVu Sans Book"';
-var cartocss = '#table_name{text-face-name:' + font + ';}';
 {% endhighlight %}

 A third option is to create a custom `<style>` type with an `id` that allows you to extract the text.
 For instance, one could use the following: